Things Landlords Cannot Do In Alabama

 What legal framework governs Alabama landlord-tenant rental laws?

-Alabama landlord-tenant rental laws are governed by the Alabama Code (Title 35-9A), including the Alabama Uniform Residential Landlord and Tenant Act, which details the rights and responsibilities of both landlords and tenants in rental agreements.
+Alabama landlord-tenant rental laws fall under Title 35-9A of the Alabama Code, which includes the Alabama Uniform Residential Landlord and Tenant Act.
+This statute sets out the rights and obligations of both landlords and tenants across all stages of a rental relationship.

-Tenants should familiarize themselves with sections describing lease premises, parties involved, rent payments, security deposits, termination conditions, maintenance responsibilities, and legal rights to understand their protections under Alabama rental laws.
+Tenants should review sections covering lease terms, rent payments, security deposits, termination conditions, maintenance responsibilities, and their legal rights, these are where most tenant protections are spelled out.

 What does the Uniform Residential Landlord and Tenant Act cover?

-The Uniform Residential Landlord and Tenant Act covers contract formation and the critical obligations landlords have to provide a habitable living environment and tenants' responsibilities for property care and timely rent payments, as well as respect for neighbors' right to quiet enjoyment.
+The Act covers contract formation, landlord obligations to maintain habitable conditions, tenant responsibilities for property care and timely rent payments, and each party's right to quiet enjoyment.

 How does the Fair Housing Act protect Alabama tenants?

-The Fair Housing Act protects Alabama tenants against unlawful discrimination in housing decisions, ensuring equal treatment regardless of race, gender, religion, national origin, or disability.
+The Fair Housing Act protects Alabama tenants against housing discrimination based on race, gender, religion, national origin, or disability.
+It applies to every stage of the rental process, advertising, screening, pricing, and eviction.

 What are some examples of illegal discrimination landlords cannot practice?

-What are the notice requirements for landlords in Alabama to enter a rented property?
+What are the notice requirements for landlords to enter a rented property?

 What rights do Alabama tenants have regarding privacy and property entrances?

-What are the maximum deposit amounts that landlords can charge in Alabama?
+What are the maximum deposit amounts landlords can charge in Alabama?

 What rules must Alabama landlords follow for withholding and returning security deposits?